adrafiq/loadbalancer/README.md

 # loadbalancer
 A generic loadbalancer built on GoLang to help learn go and its concurrency.
-To register a host, it needs a list of upstream servers, hostname, port, healthcheck and routing algorithm to be used for that hosts.
+To register a host, it needs a list of upstream servers, hostname, port, healthcheck and routing algorithm to be used for that host.
 Multiple hosts can be registered at a time.
 The healthchecks dynamically update the available collection of upstream servers.

 ## Setup
 Build: